 If you are into digital marketing, Search volume is something you cannot ignore.
 Search Volume in Google refers to the number of times a person searches for a specific keyword in a search engine like Google, Bing, Yahoo etc. Search volume is a valuable metric in SEO and can help you get better results from your marketing campaigns.
 Using a search volume report, you can get an idea of a keyword’s average monthly search volume.
 Hence you can understand what people want and type it into search engines.

-Let’s understand the search volume for social media on Google.
+Let’s understand the search volume for social media on Google for social media use in Canada.

 Search Volume (Monthly)*